 Old-School Power in Panoramas and Portraits

 Lê uses vintage-style cameras with wood frames and bellows, which focus the image on a screen at the back.
-Her typical tool, a Chicago-built Deardorff, produces 5-by-7-inch negatives that allow making massive prints with fine detail.
+Her typical instrument, a Chicago-built Deardorff, produces 5-by-7-inch negatives that allow making massive prints with fine detail.
 This helps to create subtly powerful effects in her landscape photos.
 The huge prints convey the sensation of being out there, amid the panoramic immensity of a vast, sprawling scene.

 A picture that’s stayed with me—a wide view of a stone quarry in upstate New York—shows staggering layers cut down into the earth, with piles of rocky rubble strewn across the bottom.
 Two monstrous, fat-tired trucks rumble along the dirt ramps leading down into the pit.
 Yet in context, they look like tiny toys, tinier than any a child might use when digging for play in a vacant lot.

 Another subtly powerful photo is a close-in portrait.
 On a U.S Navy vessel, Lê photographed a young sailor who has “Married To The Sea” tattooed in florid letters down his left arm.
 Interestingly, Lê did not pose him at the rail of the ship to get an ocean view.
 She aimed her camera inboard, framing the young man amid a jumble of fittings and gear on the ship’s bridge.
 A fierce maritime sunlight bleaches his features and casts jagged shadows.
 Although you can’t see the sea, its presence is felt.
 And you also get a feeling for the ship: the highly manufactured (almost “unnatural”) rig in which the sailor and his mates confront the sea.